Peckmore/NetEx/README.md

 ![New Style](resources/images/new-style.png)

-`ProgressDialog` supports the standard `ShowDialog()` method of invokation, as is standard across all dialogs using `CommonDialog`.
+`ProgressDialog` supports the standard `ShowDialog()` method of invocation, as is standard across all dialogs using `CommonDialog`.
 However, because the dialog is typically expected to be shown in a non-modal fashion, it is recommended to use the `Show()` method instead.

 `ProgressDialog` is supported on all versions of Windows starting with *Windows XP*.